Retreats Immunization Policy

 Guests attending a Ramah Darom Retreat must provide confirmation that they have read the immunization policy and are up-to-date on all required vaccinations.
 Retreat registration forms will ask guests to certify that they, and all members of their immediate family attending a Retreat, meet all immunization requirements.
 We will not require guests to submit their medical records except in exceptional circumstances.

-Beginning in 2022, all Ramah Darom campers, attendees, staff and visitors eligible to be vaccinated against COVID-19 are required to complete full vaccination at least two weeks prior to the start of the program they are attending.
-This includes the Covid booster where indicated.
-This new policy applies to all Camp and Retreat programs at Ramah Darom, and is consistent with the approach endorsed by the National Ramah Commission Medical Committee.
+All Ramah Darom campers, attendees, staff and visitors eligible to be vaccinated against COVID-19 are required to be up to date on vaccination according to CDC guidelines.
+This policy applies to all Camp and Retreat programs at Ramah Darom, and is consistent with the approach endorsed by the National Ramah Commission Medical Committee.

 There are exceptions to the Ramah Darom vaccination policy, but they are extremely rare.
 We recognize that individuals who have had a documented allergy or severe adverse reaction to a particular vaccine may not be able to complete the immunization schedule outlined by the AAP and the CDC.
 Additionally, individuals with medical conditions such as congenital immunodeficiency or HIV, cancer and who are receiving chemotherapy, transplant patients, and persons receiving immunosuppressive drugs and chronic steroids also may not be able to receive certain vaccines.
 In these extremely rare circumstances, current documentation from a Physician (MD or DO), or a Pediatric/Family Practice Advanced Practice Nurse (ARNP or PNP), describing the reason for exemption from immunization must be furnished to Ramah Darom.
 We are happy to discuss case by case management of these extremely rare circumstances of medical contraindication to partial or complete vaccination.
 All requests for exemption will be reviewed by our Medical Chair, in consultation with the National Ramah medical committee.